-The City Council initiated this citywide program that establishes a system for permitting all single-family rental properties (attached or detached) and all two- or three-family dwellings (townhouses, condos, and mobile homes) to certify a unit meets certain minimum housing and development standards.
-The Residential Rental Permit Program also provides for routine inspections and permit revocation if the City standards are not met.
+The City Council initiated this citywide program that establishes a system for permitting all single-family rental properties (attached or detached) and all two- or three-family dwellings including townhouses, condominiums, and mobile homes to certify a unit meets certain minimum housing and development standards.

 These standards include:

-- A rental property must have an annual City rental permit -- $200 per unit.
-Mid-year rental applications will be pro-rated.
+- A rental property must have an annual City rental permit – $200 per unit

 - Failure to obtain or renew a permit or to maintain the property may result in referral to the Municipal Code Enforcement Board

 The Personnel Development Division is focused on the training and skills advancement of the fire department personnel.
 The department also works with residents and businesses in the teaching of first aid skills on a continual basis.

 The Personnel Development Division is committed to incorporating the best instructional and training methods by using current fire service data, performance standards, and modern technology.
 The fire department welcomes the challenges and opportunities of the future, while remaining steadfast to the traditions and wisdom of the past.
 This division manages the personnel educational programs for fire suppression, medical training, career and individual development, and various specialty certifications.
 These programs range from state-mandated training in firefighting, rescue, hazardous materials, and incident command to all aspects of basic and advanced life support.
-This division is managed by Capt.
-David McAuley.
+This division is managed by Captain Joe Cable.